-We are alway curious about the world that beneath under the deep sea.
-As for 21st century, we are much more familiar with the sea, thanks to technology.
-We know about the fishes and the sea creatures that lives under the sea.
+We are always curious about the world that beneath under the deep sea.
+As for the 21st century, we are much more familiar with the sea, thanks to technology.
+We know about the fishes and the sea creatures that live under the sea.
 But what about the world that lies into deep oceans.

 In this article, I’m going to tell you about the 10 Creepy Sea Creature Under The Deep Sea.
 Let’s check out

 It is a living Fossils that dwells in sea depths greater than 3330 feet.
 Its noticeable characteristic is super elongated snout and terrifying protruding jaw like an ” Alien ” movies, ultimately arm with hundred graded needle-like teeth.

 Although it is an efficient predator, it moves slowly, and that is why its hunting strategy is to wait until the prey is unaware.
 Their feeding based mainly on migratory fish suggests that many of the activities of this species occur during the nights or mornings.